 Of course, the aforementioned are just a few of the events Treemont residents see over the course of a typical month at Treemont.
 With an ever-evolving rotation of programs, one never knows what the next month will bring.
 “I try to constantly change the programs to keep attendance up and keep the residents’ interest piqued,” explains Activity Director Rose Lau.
 Currently, Treemont residents can enjoy a number of unique experiences:

 1. Adventures together on local field trips

 Treemonters recently headed to Galveston for a day in the sun and surf.
 The carefree group dined on the waterfront, shopped on the Strand, fed the gulls on the beach, and frolicked in the water, drawing admiring glances from passersby.
-“They didn’t want to leave!” said Activities Director Monica Muniz.
+“They didn’t want to leave!” said Activities Director Rose Lau.
 “I think we were having the most fun of anyone there.”

 2. Travelling the world (virtually)

 Every month, residents learn about a different country’s history, culture and language over the course of three or four sessions.
 They end each month by trying the chosen country’s most popular foods and listening to the local music.
 So far, residents have explored France, Italy, Greece and Spain, with Russia on the horizon for September.

 Working with the well-known women’s clothing boutique Chicos, Treemont recently hosted a fashion show featuring residents as models.
 The models, who were styled with the Chicos summer line, chatted and sipped champagne before walking the runway to an audience of 80 friends and neighbors.